codingmonkey1105/HTML_CSS_project/README.md

 # HTML_CSS_project
+This is my first project after learning HTML and CSS.
-This is a clone of Amazon Home page using HTML and CSS
+This is a clone of Amazon Home page using HTML and CSS.